-C2.
-Preservation of the Historic Leats
+Policy C2: Preservation of the Historic Leats

-Development proposals must retain and respect the integrity of the unique and historic Leats system in Truro and prevent damage or detriment to their appearance or operation.
+Development proposals should retain and respect the integrity of the unique and historic Leats system in Truro and prevent damage or detriment to their appearance or operation.
 Development should ensure that the system remains uncovered and operational.
 Where appropriate, developments should restore defunct parts of the leats system.

-Development in the rural Allen and Kenwyn Valleys must preserve and enhance the course and integrity of the leat systems present in those areas.
+Development in the rural Allen and Kenwyn Valleys must preserve and enhance the course and integrity of the leat systems present within the neighbourhood plan area.
 Proposals for the reconstruction of the leats in these areas will be supported.

-C3.
-Boundaries
+C3: Boundaries

 Boundaries, consisting of walls, railings and fences add greatly to the character of the Plan area, adding containment and demarcating space.
-Within the Conservation Area demolition of boundaries of 1 metre or over requires planning permission, but not outside of this area.
+Within the Conservation Area demolition of boundaries of one metre or over requires planning permission, but not outside of this area.
 However the council wishes to ensure that all proposals (whether permitted development or not) take account of the desirability of retaining boundary treatments to protect the character and appearance of the area.